uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 ## Considerations
 ### Whether you need this data
-<b>Confirm you need this information.</b> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
+<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

 ### What to use
-<b>If you don’t need a controlled vocabulary.</b> If you don’t need to enforce a controlled vocabulary of gender options, strongly consider letting the user self-identify using a single text field.
+<strong>If you don’t need a controlled vocabulary.</strong> If you don’t need to enforce a controlled vocabulary of gender options, strongly consider letting the user self-identify using a single text field.

 ## Usability Guidance